olivergirard/BaconMachine/README.md

 - l is replaced with r
 - q is replaced with k
 - v is replaced with m
-- x is replaced with k
+- x is replaced with s
+- y is replaced with n

 ## TODO
 - General cleanup and optimization: